pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 00 - Prequisite - AI Foundry Resource Creation/05-Setup-(dot)env-file.md

 - At  the center of the **Overview** section, you can find the Azure AI Foundry project endpoint as shown below
 - Copy and paste into .env file as the value for AI_FOUNDRY_PROJECT_ENDPOINT
 ![Go to project](images/AZURE_AI_FOUNDRY_PROJECT_ENDPOINT.png)
 - Copy and paste into .env file the project name.
-Project name is the last part of the endpoint string after the "/" (eg. defaultProject)
+Project name is the last part of the endpoint string after the "/" (eg. firstProject)

 ### 4. Set value for AZURE_OPENAI_ENDPOINT, AZURE_OPENAI_API_KEY and more